tomevans93/Studio-93/README.md

 added hero image, it is visible to see but as soon as i add no repeat as it comes up twice it dissapears also with attempting to center the image it dissapears

 Just had a nasty reminder why to constantly commit and push to git.
-2 hours of work.
+2 hours of work. finally got back to where i need to be.
+Struggling with adding my next image.
+But as it is a clear point i am moving on.